 a.
 Fee schedule.
 The charge for standard black-and-white photocopies is fifteen cents per page.
-The charge for standard scanned copies is fifteen cents per page.
+The charge for standard scanned copies is ten cents per page.
+The charges for providing electronic records are five cents for every four electronic attachments uploaded to an electronic delivery system and ten cents per gigabyte of data transferred.

-The City Council authorizes the City Clerk to periodically update and post a fee schedule for various other non- standard public records or those in other formats or media.
+The City Council authorizes the City Clerk to periodically update and post a fee schedule for various other non-standard public records or those in other formats or media.
 The fee schedule may be found online at www.marysvillewa.gov on the City Clerk's webpage.
 A statement of the factors and manner used to determine the specific fees will be provided upon request to the Public Records Officer.

-If the City has to pay an outside firm for duplicating records in non-routine formats such as photographs, blueprints or tape recordings, the actual cost will be passed along to the requestor.
+If the City has to pay an outside firm for duplicating records in non-routine formats such as photographs, blueprints, maps or tape recordings, the actual cost will be passed along to the requestor.

 - b.
-Certified copies.
-Where the request is for a certified copy, an additional may be applied to cover the additional expense and time required for certification. - c.
+Estimate of costs for requestor.
+If a requestor asks, the City must provide a summary of the applicable charges before copies are made and the requestor may revise the request to reduce the number of copies to be made, and thus the applicable charges. - c.
 Faxing and mailing charges.
 The City may also charge actual costs of long distance facsimile transmission and/or mailing, including the cost of the shipping container. - d.
 Sales tax.
-The City will not charge sales tax on copies of records. - e.
+The City will not charge sales tax on copies of records.

+- e.
 Use of other copying services.
-The City is not required to copy records at its own facilities and may determine to use a commercial copying center.
-The City will bill the requestor for the amount charged by the vendor. - f.
+The City reserves the right to use an outside vendor for large-scale requests and odd-sized or larger color copies, and to charge the requestor for those costs. - f.
 Deposit or payment by installments.
-Before beginning to copy records, the Public Records Officer or designee may require a deposit of up to ten percent of the estimated costs of copying the records selected by a requestor.
+Before beginning to copy records, the Public Records Officer may require a deposit of up to ten percent of the estimated costs of copying the records selected by a requestor.
 The Public Records Officer may also require the payment of the remainder of the copying costs before providing all the records, or the payment of the costs of copying an installment before providing that installment. - g.
 Method of payment.
 Payment may be made by cash, check, or money order to the City of Marysville or other City approved payment method. - h.
 Waiver of copying charges.
 The Public Records Officer has the discretion to waive copying charges for small requests, or for individuals or government agencies doing business with the City if the Public Records Officer determines that this action is in the best interest of the City.

 Section 10.
-Denials of requests for public records
+Denials of requests for public records.